Home

 The oldest city in Finland, Turku is a city of art, history and culture.
 You can find plenty of experiences and things to see here, whether you are interested in culture, outdoor activities, or good food and shopping.

-Finland's largest and oldest urban park is right next to us and open all year round.
-In Kupittaa Park, you will find dog walking routes, the children's favorite Adventure Park, the traffic city, a bowling alley, a gym, and many other seasonal sports activities.
+Finland's most extensive and oldest city park is located next to us and is open year-round.
+In Kupittaanpuisto you'll find dog walking routes, children's favorite Seikkailupuisto, traffic park, bowling alley, gym, and many other seasonal sports activities.

 Ruissalo

-Ruissalo's oak forests, charming 19th-century villas, National Park, the Ruisrock rock festival, the famous pea soup served in the Honkapirtti restaurant, and the Botanical Gardens have contributed to making the island famous.
+Ruissalo's oak forests, 19th-century lace villas, Kansanpuisto, Ruisrock, Honkapirtti's pea soup, and the Botanical Garden have made the island famous.
 Additionally, nature trails crisscross the island.
-The diverse nature makes travelers fall in love with Ruissalo at first sight.
+The diverse nature makes visitors fall in love with Ruissalo at first sight.

-Our stunning archipelago is easily accessible by various modes of transport year-round.
-You can find routes for the trail here.
+Our magnificent archipelago is easily accessible by various means of transport throughout the year.
+You can find routes to the ring road here.

 Turku Market Hall